Ulaskarakoc/ukblog/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I used to solve math problems and read history, politics and literature in my spare time when I was in the high school.
 Little has changed since.
-As a researcher, I am both interested in the grand questions of economic history, and the mathematical properties of the statistical tools.
-I like both ideas and numbers.
+As a researcher, I am both interested in the grand questions of economic history, and the mathematical properties of the statistical distributions.
+Putting differently, I like both ideas and numbers.

-Currently, I am working on the long-run patterns of regional inequalities in Turkey, the economic impact of railroads and several other projects.
+I am currently working on the regional inequalities, the great West-East Divide, economic impact of railroads and industrial location in Turkey since the late 19th century.
+Also, I am working on the applications of text mining algorithms to understand Turkey's firm history.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/karakoc_resume_academic.pdf" "newtab" >}}resumé{{< /staticref >}}.